searchspring/snap/docs/TEMPLATES_THEMING.md

 Themes and components provide prop their own default component prop configurations, the `overrides` property in a theme configuration allows you to customize these.
 It consists of three main sections:

 1. `components`: Allows you to override properties of individual components.
-2. `layoutOptions`: Enables you to define custom layout options.
-3. `responsive`: Lets you specify different overrides for various breakpoints.
+2. `responsive`: Lets you specify different overrides for various breakpoints.

 ##### Theme `overrides.components`